The strange tale of the paid protesters supporting Meng Wanzhou at her extradition hearing | CBC News

 The strange tale of the paid protesters supporting Meng Wanzhou at her extradition hearing

-One woman say she was paid $150 to hold a sign, another thought she was hired as a movie extra
+Woman says she was paid $150 to hold sign, another thought she was hired as a movie extra

 Two people who demonstrated in support of Meng Wanzhou outside B.C.
 Supreme Court during her extradition hearing say they were unwittingly recruited under false pretences and paid to be there.

-Note: - An earlier version of this story incorrectly reported Hackstaff identified one of the organizers of the protest.
-In fact, Hackstaff says she did not have direct contact with protest organizers.Jan 21, 2020 6:40 PM PT